 - Composting is also an economically sound practice.
 Instead of sending waste to a landfill, that waste is recycled and reused.
 The farmer also sees a reduction in the need to buy other fertilizers and pesticides.
 The nutrients present on the farm stay on the farm, and they continue to nourish and benefit its future.

 The first step in building a compost pile is choosing the proper ingredients.
 It’s important to understand that different materials provide different things.

 There are two basic classes of ingredients constituting a well-balanced compost blend: the carbon suppliers and the nitrogen suppliers.

 - Nitrogen suppliers are ingredients used in a fresh state.
-Nitrogen suppliers are often green in color (except in the case of manures) and have a high moisture content.
+Nitrogen suppliers are often green in color (except in the case of manures) and contain a lot of moisture.
 Because they contain many sugars and starches, they are quick to decompose.